IntroCSCI/colorvisionproject-LucasBishop19/README.md

 ## Description

-The user inputs a base color, then the program will generate a list in BMP of five more colors that are color-blind friendly
+The user inputs a base color, then the program will generate a list in CSS of five more colors that are color-blind friendly

 ### v0.2 Updates

-*Coming soon*
+The generated colors now have garunteed uniqueness from eachother, and the base color.
+Vectors and functions have been implemented to streamline the code, make it easier to read, and shorten it.

 ### v1.0 Updates